memakeit/mmi-form/README.md

 The advantages of using this module include:

+* CSRF and CAPTCHA plugins that can be created with 1 line of code
 * in browsers that do not support the new input types (email, tel, url, etc) or new input attributes (pattern, required, etc), the corresponding server-side validation rules are *automagically* generated
 * with the jQuery form validation plugin enabled, client-side validation rules are generated from the server-side validation rules

-This module provides the following plugins:

-* CSRF
-* reCAPTCHA
-* jQuery form validation

-This module provides the following filters:

 * an HTML Purifier filter (requires shadowhand's [purifier](http://github.com/shadowhand/purifier) module)

 ## Dependencies